SS Carolina: Rediscovery

-In the event, Chatteron would eventually salvage the purser's safe from the Carolina with renowned wreck diver Gary Gentile, which was found to contain gold coin and jewelry.
+In the event, Chatteron would eventually salvage the purser's safe from Carolina with renowned wreck diver Gary Gentile, which was found to contain gold coin and jewelry.
 After relations between the two men broke down, Gentile would later write in his book, Shadow Divers Exposed, that despite the assistance he lent to Chatterton, Chatteron only gave him a token share of the salvage claim.